Casual Chic

 How To Dress When You’re Retired So You Don’t Look Frumpy

-If you’ve recently retired, you may find yourself at loose ends when it comes to deciding how to dress.
-On the one hand, it’s great to be able to dress down in comfy clothes, but on the flip side, it’s all too easy to let yourself go and slide into frump-Ville.
+If you’ve recently retired, you may find yourself unsure about how to dress.
+On the one hand, it’s great to be able to dress down in comfy clothes, but on the other hand, it’s all too easy to let yourself go and slide into frumpville.
 Here are my top tips to help you find the happy medium in your retirement style.

 1. Evaluate Your New Lifestyle